 But not all countries of the world are imperialist countries.
 On the contrary the majority are victims of imperialism.
-Some of the solonial or semi-colonial countries will undoubtedly attempt to utilize the war in order to east off the yoke of slavery.
+Some of the colonial or semi-colonial countries will undoubtedly attempt to cast off the yoke of slavery.
 Their war will be not imperialist but liberating.
-It will be the duty of the international proletarist to aid the oppressed countries in war against the oppressors.
-The same duty applies in regard to aiding the U.S.S.R., or whatever other workers government might arise before the war or during the war.
-The defeat of overy imperialist government in the struggle with the workers' state or with a colonial country is the lesser evil.
+It will be the duty of the international proletariat to aid the oppressed countries in war against oppressors.
+The same duty applies in regard to aiding the U.S.S.R., or whatever other workers' government might arise before the war or during the war.
+The defeat of every imperialist government in the struggle with the workers' state or with a colonial country is the lesser evil.

-The workers of imperialist countries, however, cannot help an anti-imperialist country through their own government, no matter what might be the diplomatic and military relations between the two countries at a given mement.
-If the governments find themselves in temperary and, by very essence of the matter, unreliable alliance, then the preletariat of the imperialist country continues to remain in class opposition to its own government and supports the non-imperialist "ally" through its own methods, i.e., through the methods of international class struggle (axitation in favor of a workers state in a colonial country also, not only against their perfidious allies; boycott, strikes, in one case; rejection of boycott- and strikes in another case, etc.).
+The workers of imperialist countries, however, cannot help an anti-imperialist country through their own government, no matter what might be the diplomatic and military relations between the two countries at a given moment.
+If the governments find themselves in temporary and, by very essence of the matter, unreliable alliance, then the proletariat of the imperialist country continues to remain in class opposition to its own government and supports the non-imperialist "ally" through its own methods, i.e., through the methods of the international class struggle (agitation not only against their perfidious allies but also in favour of a workers' state in a colonial country; boycott, strikes, in one case; rejection of boycott and strikes in another case, etc.)

-In supporting the colohial country or the U.S.S.R. in a war, the proletariat does not in the slightest degree solidarize either with the bourgeois government of the colonial country or with the Thermidorian bureaucracy of the U.S.S.R.
+In supporting the colonial country or the U.S.S.R. in a war, the proletariat does not in the slightest degree solidarise either with the bourgeois government of the colonial country or with the Thermidorian bureaucracy of the U.S.S.R.
 On the contrary it maintains full political independence from the one as from the other.
-Giving aid in a just and progressive war, the revolutionary proletariat wins the sympathy of the workers in the colonies and in the U.S.S.R., strengthens there the authority and influence of the Fourth International, and increases its ability to help everthrow the bourgeois government in the colonial country, the reactionary bureaucracy -- in the U.S.S.R.
+Giving aid in a just and progressive war, the revolutionary proletariat win the sympathy of the workers in the colonies and in the U.S.S.R., strengthens there the authority and influence of the Fourth International, and increases its ability to help overthrow the bourgeois government in the colonial country, the reactionary bureaucracy in the U.S.S.R.

-At the beginning of the war the sections of the Fourth International will inevitably feel themselves isolated: every war takes the national masses unawares and impols them to the side of the government apparatus.
+At the beginning of the war the sections of the Fourth International will inevitably feel themselves isolated: every war takes the national masses unawares and impels them to the side of the government apparatus.
 The internationalists will have to swim against the stream.
-However, the devastation and misery brought about by the new war, which in the first menths will far outstrip the bloody horrors of 1914-1918, will quickly prove sebering.
-The discentent of the masses and their revolt will grow by leaps and bounds.
+However, the devastation and misery brought about by the new war, which in the first months will far outstrip the bloody horrors of 1914-1918, will quickly prove sobering.
+The discontent of the masses and their revolt will grow by leaps and bounds.
 The sections of the Fourth International will be found at the head of the revolutionary tide.
-The program of transitional demands will gain burning actuality.
-The problem of the conquest of power by the proletariat will been in full stature.
+The programme of transitional demands will gain burning actuality.
+The problem of the conquest of power by the proletariat will loom in full stature.

-Before exhausting or drowning mankind in blood, capitalism befouls the world atmosphere with the poisonous vapors of national and race hatred.
-Anti-semitism today is one of the more malignant convulsions of capitalism's death-agony.
+Before exhausting or drowning mankind in blood, capitalism befouls the world atmosphere with the poisonous vapours of national and race hatred.
+Anti-semitism to-day is one of the more malignant convulsions of capitalism's death agony.

-An uncompromising disclosure of the roots of race projudices and all forms and shades of national arrogance and chauvinism, particularly anti-semitism, should become part of the daily work of all sections of the Fourth International, as the most important part of the struggle against imperialism and war.
+An uncompromising disclosure of the roots of race prejudices and all forms and shades of national arrogance and chauvinism, particularly anti-semitism, should become part of the daily work of all sections of the Fourth International, as the most important part of the struggle against imperialism and war.
 Our basic slogan remains: workers of the world unite!